Jesster58/Resume/index.md

 <h4> HubSpot - Software Support </h4>
 <h6> Oct 2020 – Present </h6>
-HubSpot has given me the opportunity to work remotely, manage my time myself, and provide a much more techincal level of support.
+HubSpot has given me the opportunity to work remotely, manage my time myself, and provide a much more technical level of support.
 As software support we are responsible for a wide range of duties that include networking and domain registration, web site design, API troubleshooting, and technical troubleshooting of various external code environments.
-This has allowed me to flex my knowledge that I have aquired at UMBC getting my degree, while also supporting customers in a B2B environment as opposed to retail.
+This has allowed me to flex my knowledge that I have acquired at UMBC getting my degree, while also supporting customers in a B2B environment as opposed to retail.

 <h4> Apple, Annapolis — Genius </h4>
 <h6> May 2020 – Oct 2020 </h6>